-Radiation protection practitioners use scientific techniques and equipment to measure and monitor radiation, assess risks and ensure the safety of the workplace, the general public and the environment, working within both nuclear and non-nuclear industries.
+As a radiation protection practitioner, you'll use scientific techniques and equipment to measure and monitor radiation, assess risks and ensure the safety of the workplace, the general public and the environment, working within both nuclear and non-nuclear industries.

-They give advice and guidance about the possible hazards of ionising radiation, such as x-rays, as well as radioactive materials and waste.
+You'll also give advice and guidance about the possible hazards of ionising radiation, such as X-rays, as well as radioactive materials and waste.
 This can include advising about legal requirements and making recommendations for design improvements.
 Some practitioners also advise on non-ionising matters, such as radar, mobile phone mast, laser and ultraviolet light radiation.

 You may work within a particular area, such as:

 - medical - ensuring the safety of diagnostic equipment